tmaxai/tmaxai.github.io/_posts/2019-02-19-Global-to-Local-Memory-Pointer-Networks-for-Task-Oriented_Dialogue_Systems.md

 - The contributions of the **global memory pointer G** and the **memory writing of dialogue histroy H** are investigated for bABI OOv task and SMD (K=1)

 ![](/assets/img/2019-02-19-Global-to-Local-Memory-Pointer-Networks-for-Task-Oriented_Dialogue_Systems/Untitled-80866f8f-bc79-43dd-b760-683d3ee0502e.png)
+Table 5.
+The result of the ablation study

 Ablation study using single hop model.
 Note a 0.4% increase in T5 suggests that the ***use of G may impose too strong prior entity probability***